Fire Risk Assessment Guidelines: What UK Assessors Need to Know

 For a ready-to-use template structured per PAS 79:2020, see our free fire risk assessment template.
 To estimate fees, use the FRA cost calculator.

-AssessKit is being built to embed these guidelines directly into the assessment workflow.
-Join the waitlist to be notified when we launch.
+AssessKit embeds these guidelines directly into the assessment workflow.
+Start free to try it.

 Sources